josegcpa/clonal_dynamics/README.md

-# The Natural History of Clonal Haematopoiesis
+# The Natural History Dynamics of Clonal Haematopoiesis

 ## Motivation

-This is the repository for [The Natural History of Clonal Haematopoiesis]().
+This is the repository for [The Natural History and Dynamics of Clonal Haematopoiesis]().
 In this work, we investigate the fitness differences between genes, sites and individual clones using longitudinal sequencing data from >300 individuals between 54 and 103 years old.

+## Data

+The data required to run the code in this repository is available in https://doi.org/10.6084/m9.figshare.15029118.

 ## Code map